Definitions & Acronyms

 Parolee.
 A convicted felon released from incarceration to serve a portion of their sentence under supervision in the community (parole).
 A parolee reports on a regular schedule to a parole officer, and must obey specific conditions of release until the original sentence is completed.

 Parole-in-Absentia (PIA).
-Parole release for parole-eligible offenders who are serving sentences in out-of-state prisons, federal facilities, or state and county jails.
+Parole release for parole-eligible inmates who are serving sentences in out-of-state prisons, federal facilities, or state and county jails.

 Parole Officer (PO).
 An employee of the TDCJ-PD who is responsible for supervising releasees under parole or mandatory supervision.